akihirao/At_Reseq/README.md

 * INDELs for flitering out: QualByDepth < 2.0, FisherStrand > 200.0, RMSMappingQuality < 20.0, StrandOddsRatio > 10.0, and ExcessHet > 13.0

-The mutation identification in Pipe.10
+The mutation identification in Pipe10

 * mendelian-violation-qual-threshold: 30
 This setting in gatk SelectVariants wiil select only variants that correspond to a mendelian violation as determined on the basis of family structure as <i>P</i> < 0.01.
-* Candidate muatation sites having allele frequencies (e.g., proportions of mutant reads at a site) of more than 25% && leth than 80%.
+* The candidate mutation sites having allele frequencies (AF; proportions of mutant reads at a site) of 25% or less were also excluded.
-* Final-identified mutation sites having allele frequencies (proportions of mutant reads at a site) of more than 25% && leth than 80% with GQ = 99.
+* The candidate mutation sites having GQ < 99 were excluded.

 ## Note